OT-OSM/openvpn/README.md

 OpenVPN Role
 ============

-Ansible role to install OpenVPN.
+- I am a Utility which will create a OpenVPN setup along with a management console.

-This role will setup openvpn server on Ubuntu, 16.04 LTS, amd64 xenial on AWS Cloud.
+- This role will setup openvpn server on Ubuntu, 16.04 LTS, amd64 xenial on AWS Cloud.

 The role consist of two meta files
 - clientlist: Enter the namer of the client you want to add.